What is restart fostering?March 23, 2018

 Fostering comes in many different shapes and guises because the needs of looked after children and young people are many and varied.

 From different faiths and cultures to different therapeutic needs, children in care need a range of supportive options in order to leave their traumatic past behind and look to the future with renewed optimism.
+But there are instances in which looked after children need another kind of foster care, such as that delivered in a residential home.
+Alternatively, those who need additional care can opt to get this at home, as companies like Care for family offer in-home care for those who need it.

 When children are taken into care, there are several options as to who should look after them.
 This includes kinship care when a child is looked after by relatives.
 Living with foster families is a common option and the one that most people have heard of and understand.